triton-inference-server/server/deploy/mlflow-triton-plugin/README.md

 download the model to Triton's model repository and request Triton to load the model.

-To create a MLflow deployment using CLI:
+To create a MLflow deployment using CLI

 ```
 mlflow deployments create -t triton --flavor triton --name model_name -m models:/model_name/1
 ```

-To create a MLflow deployment using Python API:
+To create a MLflow deployment using Python API

 ```
 from mlflow.deployments import get_deploy_client